dougbutner/web-4/README.md

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of **corporate-owned information.**

-As more and more individuals and societies are reconsidering the place of government, censorship, centralization and federated power, web 3 has emerged as a powerful, provable option to shape the evolution of society on planet Earth.
+As more and more individuals and societies are reconsidering the place of **government, censorship, centralization and federated power**, web 3 has emerged as a powerful, provable option to **shape the evolution of society** on planet Earth.

 A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games](https://www.stateofthedapps.com/rankings/category/games).
 While web 2 and web 3 can operate independently, web 3 enhances the abilities of web 2.

-As web 3 matures, we start to open a pandoras box of practical applications.
+As web 3 matures, we start to open a **pandoras box of practical applications**.
 With transaction fees near non-existent on second layers, we can re-imagine what is possible.

 Web 4's dreams up proof of individuality through encrypted biodata that kickstarts a collaborative society, one driven by enabling each individual with a daily amount of free coins.